nordiccoding/nc_o_ext/ah_extensions/README.md

 you create a new reconciliation model.
 Create a payment term with 30 Days and 2% discount, do not split the payment for customers as you only want the terms and do not want to receivable to be spli over several lines.

+link_bank_to_partner (will change the partner of a bank account) and must removed.

+comment out _complete_statement from OCA module account_bank_statement_import.
+This part was used to find partner and his bank account and it was creating bank accounts if they weren't found in the system.

+Odoo function link_bank_to_partner.
+This function re-links bank account to a partner if they appeared in bank statement line, and partner on the bank statement is different than the partner on bank account.
+This is happening after reconciliation, and after closing of bank statement.

 Excellent Links
 ---------------